streptomyces/ripper/README.md

 # Directory where output genbank files are stored.
 # Organism names are prefixed to the file names for
 # ease of identification.
-# ripper_run.sh automatically generates an orgnamegbk directory in the
+# nopep.sh automatically generates an orgnamegbk directory in the
 # directory it is run from.
 orgnamegbkdir       /home/mnt/orgnamegbk